-- Invested US\$ 3.9 million through the mechanism. - Executed a project to improve solid waste management in rural Arauquita, including technical strengthening of two service providers and delivery of two collection vehicles worth US\$ 478 thousand. - Executed a US\$ 3.5 million project to improve the infrastructure of 27 schools in rural Arauquita, benefiting 1,682 students - Formulated 12 new projects in the areas of education, potable water, basic sanitation, and transport infrastructure for the municipalities of Arauquita and Arauca in Arauca, and Maní in Casanare.
+- Invested US\$ 3.9 million through the mechanism. - Executed a project to improve solid waste management in rural Arauquita, including technical strengthening of two service providers and delivery of two collection vehicles worth US\$ 478 thousand. - Executed a US\$ 3.5 million project to improve the infrastructure of 27 schools in rural Arauquita, benefiting 1,682 students - Formulated 12 new projects in the areas of education, potable water, basic sanitation, and transport infrastructure for the municipalities of Arauquita and Arauca in Arauca, and Maní in Casanare. - Formulated 12 new projects in education, potable water, basic sanitation, and transportation infrastructure for Arauquita, Arauca, and Maní.
 Once these projects are approved and registered by the appropriate government agencies in 2025, we aim to secure resources and present our intention to execute them.
 This request will be evaluated by the Nation, and if approved, will enable our participation in their execution.

-A mechanism of the National Government that allows large taxpayers to implement projects to close socio-economic gaps in municipalities affected by poverty and violence (ZOMAC and PDET municipalities) through the execution of economic and social impact projects.
+^{3.} A mechanism of the National Government that allows large taxpayers to implement projects to close socio-economic gaps in municipalities affected by poverty and violence (ZOMAC and PDET municipalities) through the execution of economic and social impact projects.
 Taxpayers participate through the annual income tax.